IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-ios.md

 - [Android Initialization](#android-initialization)
 - [Code Samples](#code-samples) -->

-You can use the UID2 SDK for iOS to facilitate the process of establishing client identity using UID2 and retrieving advertising tokens.
+You can use the UID2 SDK for iOS to facilitate the process of establishing client identity using UID2 and retrieving advertising tokens on iOS devices.

 ## Functionality